mathilde-cros/mathilde-cros/README.md

 💬 You can also learn more about me on my [LinkedIn profile](https://www.linkedin.com/in/mathilde-cros2).

-📚 My main work interests are Machine Learning and Deep Learning and their various applications, from healthcare to business.
+📚 My main work interests are Machine Learning and Deep Learning and their various applications, from healthcare to financial technologies.

 😄 During these past two years, I have worked on different projects and tutorials which you will find the code of on this page!
 Feel free to reach out if you have any comments or questions!